mesonbuild/meson/docs/markdown/Fs-module.md

 ### hash

-The `fs.hash(filename)` method computes the requested hash sum of a file.
+The `fs.hash(filename, hash_algorithm)` method returns a string containing the hexidecimal `hash_algorithm` digest of a file.
-The available hash methods include: md5, sha1, sha224, sha256, sha384, sha512.
+`hash_algorithm` is a string; the available hash algorithms include: md5, sha1, sha224, sha256, sha384, sha512.

 ### size

-The `fs.size(filename)` method returns the size of the file in bytes.
+The `fs.size(filename)` method returns the size of the file in integer bytes.
 Symlinks will be resolved if possible.

 ### samefile

-The `fs.samefile(filename1, filename2)` method allows determining if two filenames refer to the same file.
+The `fs.samefile(filename1, filename2)` returns boolean `true` if the input filenames refer to the same file.
-Perhaps a meson.build file in one place refer to a symlink and in another place a relative path and/or absolute path.
-The `samefile` method allows determining if these are the same file.
+For example, suppose filename1 is a symlink and filename2 is a relative path.
+If filename1 can be resolved to a file that is the same file as filename2, then `true` is returned.
+If filename1 is not resolved to be the same as filename2, `false` is returned.
+If either filename does not exist, an error message is raised.

 Examples: